Get Informed Topics HIV Transmission and Prevention Can male circumcision prevent HIV?

 Fact: Circumcised men can still become infected with the virus and if HIV-positive, can infect their sexual partners.

-Top related stories to Transmission and Prevention
+Top related facts to Transmission and Prevention

 Frequently Asked Questions